segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ## Step 4: Enable your Linked Audience

 After building your Linked Audience, choose **Save and Enable**.
 You'll be redirected to the Audience Overview page, where you can view the audience you created.
 Segment automatically disables your audience so that it doesn't start computing until you're ready.
-A compute is when Segment runs the audience conditions on your data warehouse and sends events downstream.
+A run is when Segment runs the audience conditions on your data warehouse and sends events downstream.

-To enable your audience:
-Select the **Enabled** toggle, then select **Enable audience**.
+To enable your audience, select the **Enabled** toggle, then select **Enable audience**.

 ### Run Now